Kilduff Pumpkin Festival FAQs

 Tickets are non-refundable and we regret that, due to restrictions on numbers, we are unable to transfer tickets to different picking sessions.

-Parking for our ASN sessions will be in a grass paddock located next to The Patch.
-If you require accessible parking during our regular sessions please let one of our car parking attendants know on arrival and they will direct you to an accessible parking area.
+Parking will be in a grass paddock located next to The Patch.
+If you have mobility issues and require accessible parking, please let one of our car parking attendants know on arrival and they will direct you to an accessible parking area.

 While we cannot cater for all dietary requirements, we are working hard to ensure our food offering will include gluten and dairy free options.